x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/connection-filtering-on-edge-transport-servers-exchange-2013-help.md

 - IP Allowlist providers
 - IP Blocklist providers

-You need to configure at least one of the four IP address data stores for connection filtering to function.
+Configure at least one of the four IP address data stores for connection filtering to function.
 If you don't specify any IP address data, you should disable the Connection Filtering agent.
 For more information, see [Manage Connection Filtering on Edge Transport Servers](manage-connection-filtering-on-edge-transport-servers-exchange-2013-help.md).

 ## IP Blocklist